 From Season 18, "Duck and the Slip Coaches".
 Almost universally well-received by the fanbase except for the infamous shed scene.

 Big Lipped Alligator Moment: Follow That Flour.
 Most of the episode is about Thomas and James getting into an argument and Thomas taking flour cars, but the first two minutes is just some random montage of how the Skarloey Railway characters enjoy working at the wharf.

 Everything in "Rusty and the Boulder".
-Gordon's stern face suddenly appearing on the boulder, random chase scenes, the shed somehow catching fire, and the quarry being closed down despite the boulder out of the way now.
+Gordon's stern face suddenly appearing on the boulder, random chase scenes that try too hard to mimic the famous scene in Raiders of the Lost Ark, the shed somehow catching fire, and the quarry being closed down despite the boulder out of the way now.

 Also, in Thomas & The Magic Railroad, a talking tumbleweed constantly appears.
 It's there for no reason and the characters never refer to it.

 Both accidents in "Bye George!".
 Thomas crashing into a henhouse and a truck somersaulting in the air after Gordon hits it.